Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals

 As explained in Section~\ref{sec:errormetrics}, in the parameterisation of DOPs, the representation of the state and input trajectories can rarely be made exact, hence approximation errors are generally unavoidable.
 This provides a unique opportunity for IRM-type transcription methods to automatically suppress potential singular arc fluctuations, without the need for additional treatments.

-Due to the existence of approximation errors, and the multi-objective nature of IRM methods for solution of DOPs, different solution candidates on the singular arc that are indistinguishable from the objective point of view can now be ranked by the error.
-Larger fluctuations in the solution generally leads to bigger errors along the trajectory, therefore a solution with the smallest fluctuations is often the most accurate solution in the IRM residual error metrics.
+Due to the existence of approximation errors, and the multi-objective nature of IRM for solution of DOPs, different solution candidates on the singular arc with negligible differences from the objective point of view can now be ranked by the error.
+Larger fluctuations in the solution generally lead to bigger errors along the trajectory, therefore a solution with the smallest fluctuations is often the most accurate solution in the IRM residual error metrics.
 This is the key reason behind the suppression of singular arc fluctuation with IRM-type transcriptions.